p-med/Congreso_WebScrapping/README.md

 `python data_scraping.py`

-The script will take some time to scrape the data and save it to a CSV file named prueba4.csv in the same directory as the script.
+The script will take some time to scrape the data and save it to a CSV file named congresistas_proyectos.csv in the same directory as the script.

 ### Requirements and dependencies